 Overview

-Hannah Ali is a PhD student in Medical and Socio-Cultural Anthropology at Cornell University whose research engages the anthropology of addiction, harm reduction, ethics, and care.
-Her master’s research examined how Somali-Canadian families in Toronto responded to health and social challenges through cultural and community-based forms of care.
+Hannah Ali is a PhD student in Medical and Socio-Cultural Anthropology at Cornell University.
+Her research focuses on the anthropology of addiction, ethics, and care.
+Her master’s research examined how Somali Canadian families in Toronto respond to health and social challenges through community-based forms of care.
 Building on this foundation, her doctoral project investigates how Somali Canadians navigate Toronto’s ongoing drug toxicity crisis.

-Her broader interests include art-based research methods (including play), psychoanalysis, community care, and constructions of healing within Muslim diasporas.
-Prior to beginning her doctoral studies at Cornell, Hannah earned a double master’s degree in Socio-Cultural Anthropology and Women, Gender, and Sexuality Studies at York University, where her work focused on discursive psychoanalytic analysis.
-She also holds a B.A. in Psychology and Social Justice Studies from the University of British Columbia (UBC).
+Her broader academic interests include art-based research methods (including play), psychoanalysis, community care, and constructions of health within Muslim diasporas in North America.
+Before beginning her doctoral studies at Cornell, Hannah earned a double master’s degree from York University, where her work centered on the discursive psychoanalytic analysis of Somali literary fiction and the everyday lives of Somali families.
+She also holds a B.A. from the University of British Columbia (UBC).